• Skip to primary navigation

 Pie slices of peach galette on table with drizzles of honey.

-Can I use Canned Peaches?
-Yes, you can use canned peached for this recipe.
+Yes, canned peaches will work for this recipe.
 I would drain all the juice from the can and then rinse the peaches to remove any excess syrup.
-Place the slices on a paper towel to sit for about 5 minutes before making your filling.
+Place the slices on a paper towel to sit for about 5 minutes to soak up any excess juice before making your filling.

 Jenn Davis